maksuturva/woocommerce_payment_module/docs/TESTING INSTRUCTIONS.md

 test environment.

-For testing our payment service without using actual money, you need to set communication URL in the module configurations as http://test1.maksuturva.fi.
-All our test environment services are found under that domain unlike our production environment services which are found under SSL-secured domain https://www.maksuturva.fi.
+For testing our payment service without using actual money, you need to set communication URL in the module configurations as https://test1.maksuturva.fi.
+All our test environment services are found under that domain unlike our production environment services which are found under the domain https://www.maksuturva.fi.
-Test environment for KauppiasExtranet can be found similarly at http://test1.maksuturva.fi/extranet/.
+Test environment for KauppiasExtranet can be found similarly at https://test1.maksuturva.fi/extranet/.

 If sandbox testing passes but testing with test server fails, the reason most likely is in communication URL,